CHAOS-ow/Fintech-W10/README.md

 # Project Title: Unsupervised Learning - Crypto clustering

-We will combine your financial Python programming skills with the new unsupervised learning skills to clusters cryptocurrencies by their performance in different time periods
+We will use Python programming skills with unsupervised learning to clusters cryptocurrencies by their performance in different time periods

 ---